erickmerchant/dash-h/README.md

 - description: A short description
 - multiple: Optional.
 A boolean.
 If true then multiple values are accepted.
 - required: Optional.
 A boolean.
 If true it is required.
 - type: A function that should return the default if no value is given.
+Can be used to cast the value (always a string) to the type required by your program.